bboylyg/ABL/README.md

 ## The Anti-Backdoor Learning Leaderboard

-**We encourage submissions of anti-backdoor learning methods to our leaderboard**.
+We encourage submissions of anti-backdoor learning methods to our leaderboard.

 **Evaluation**：We will run the submitted learning method on BadNets-poisoned CIFAR-10 dataset then test the Attack Sucess Rate (ASR) and Clean Accuracy (CA) of the trained model.